DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-23-getting-rid-of-cpanel-ip-check-errors.markdown

 layout: post
 title: Getting rid of cPanel IP Check errors
 tags:
-- cPanel
+- Cpanel
-- Knowledge Base
+- Knowledge base
 - Linux
 - Software
-- error
+- Error
-- ipcheck
+- Ipcheck
 ---

 On Linux servers behind NAT you will start getting emails warning that the DNS setup is broken.